 Perhaps we should not be so hard on the disbelieving.
 Before the Wright brothers, flying was a crazy idea reserved for the eccentric.
 History is filled with stories of the adventurous trying to fly with all sorts of contraptions.
 Many lost their lives.
 Who among us would easily believe that flight was reality at the moment when the impossible became possible?
 Very few.

 Thankfully unbelief was not the inspiration for the Wright brothers or others like them.
-These visionaries have shown amazing persistence in working hard, questioning tradition, seeing things as they were, humbly learning, changing, applying knowledge, and never giving up.
+These visionaries have shown amazing persistence in working hard, questioning tradition, seeing things as they are, humbly learning, changing, applying knowledge, and never giving up.
 Furthermore, the Wright brothers have taught us an important lesson about strategies for persuading the unbelieving.
 The invention of flight was so important that they were compelled to use creative means to persuade their audience to believe when reason alone was not enough.
 In their case, they planned a 'fly by' to show off the truth, and they also found a constructive use for envy.

 The Wright brothers' story is the perfect introduction to this book.
 We face a similar problem to what Wilbur and Orville solved.
 Most people did not believe flight was possible, even after the Wrights had proved it.
 Likewise, most people do not believe that Jesus is their savior, and also the savior of all mankind, even after God has proved it.
 Apparently reason alone is not enough persuasion here, either.
 There are certainly limits to the comparison of the Wright brothers' experience and Christian faith.
 But there is one question that is certainly worth asking.